masaun/masaun/README.md

 ## Hi there 👋

-I'm a blockchain developer who implement a smart contract in Solidity (+ Foundry, Hardhat) on Ethereum and EVM compatible chains.
+I'm a blockchain developer who implement a smart contract in Solidity with Foundry, Hardhat on Ethereum and EVM compatible chains.

 I'm also a ZK developer who implement a ZK circuit in Noir, Circom, zkVM (i.e. SP1, RISC Zero) and integrate these ZK (Zero-Knowledge) implementation with a smart contract on blockchain.